SatDump/SatDump/README.md

 A generic satellite data processing software.
 *Thanks Mnux for the icon!*

+There now also is a [Matrix](https://matrix.to/#/#satdump:altillimity.com) room if you want to chat!

 # Introduction

 *Note : This is a very basic "how-to" skipping details and assuming some knowledge of what you are doing.
 For more details and advanced usecases, please see the detailed documention.*